 Vanguard vs. Schwab vs. Fidelity SIMPLE IRA

-|Investment Options||Mutual funds only||Mutual funds, stocks, bonds ETFs and more.||Mutual funds, stocks bonds, ETFs and more.|
+|Investment Options||Mutual funds only||Mutual funds, stocks, bonds, ETFs and more.||Mutual funds, stocks bonds, options, ETFs and more.|

-$8.95 per stock trade (buy or sell)
+$4.95 per US stock trade (buy or sell)

-$76 per mutual fund purchase (buy only)
+$76 per mutual fund purchase (purchase only)

 |None for Fidelity mutual funds

-$7.95 per stock trade (buy or sell)
+$4.95 per US stock trade (buy or sell)

-$50 per mutual fund purchase (buy only)
+$50 per non-Fidelity mutual fund (purchase only)